andresteingress/andresteingress.github.io/_posts/2014-08-31-android-dependency-injection.md

 }
 ```

 In the case above, the module definition provides a REST interface called `AppConnector`.
 Therefore, it configures an `OkHttpClient` instance and the REST endpoint.
 At runtime, the `ApplicationModule` needs to be instantiated and the dependency object graph defined by the module needs to be bootstrapped.
-This can be done ín a custom `Application` implementation:
+This can be done in a custom `Application` implementation:

 ```java
 public class Application extends android.app.Application {